 Convolution layers (the use of a filter to make a feature map) run from 1D to 3D.
-These are include the foremost common variants, like cropping and transposed convolution layers for every dimensionality.
-For image recognition we use 2D convolution that was inspired by the functionality of the visual area.
+These include the foremost common variants, like cropping and transposed convolution layers for every dimensionality.
+For image recognition, we use 2D convolution that was inspired by the functionality of the visual area.

 Downscaling or pooling layers run from 1D to 3D.
-These are included the foremost common variants, like max and average pooling.
+These are included in the foremost common variants, like max and average pooling.
 Connected layers locally act like convolution layers, except that the weights are unshared.
 Recurrent layers are useful for language processing, among other applications.
-Noise layers help to avoid over fitting.
+Noise layers help to avoid overfitting.

 Keras provides seven of the common deep learning sample datasets.
-These dataset supplies through the keras.datasets class.
-That has cifar10 and cifar100 small color images, IMDB movie reviews, Reuters newswire topics, MNIST handwritten digits, MNIST fashion images, and Boston housing prices.
+These datasets are supplied through the keras.datasets class.
+That has cifar10 and cifar100 small color images, IMDB movie reviews, Reuter’s newswire topics, MNIST handwritten digits, MNIST fashion images, and Boston housing prices.